mdesislava/mdesislava.github.io/about.markdown

 - A former Art student,

-- a *Bachelor* in History
+- a *Bachelor* in History,

--  a *Master of Arts* in 'Crisis, conflicts and diplomacy in world politics XVI-XXI c.
+-  a *Master of Arts* in 'Crisis, conflicts and diplomacy in world politics XVI-XXI c.'

 # Interests: